denispol/Toutui/README.md

 # 🦜 Toutui: A TUI Audiobookshelf Client for Linux
 <em>In french, being "tout ouïe" (toutui) is being all ears.</em>

-🚀 **So be Toutui, and experience the power of Audiobookshelf in your terminal!**
+🚀 **So be toutui, and experience the power of Audiobookshelf in your terminal!**

 ![🎬 Demo](assets/demo_1.gif)